 Allergies to medications can be hard to diagnose because reactions do not all look the same.
 In fact, there are four different classes of allergic reactions – all involving the immune system, but in quite distinct ways.

-“Anaphylactic drug reactions can occur very rapidly, often within minutes of exposure,” says Dr. David Stukus, an assistant professor of pediatrics at Nationwide Children’s Hospital and Ohio State University.
+“Anaphylactic drug reactions can occur very rapidly, often within minutes of exposure,” says Dr. David Stukus, an assistant professor of pediatrics in the allergy section at Nationwide Children’s Hospital and Ohio State University.
 People can have anaphylactic reactions to any type of medication, but they most commonly occur with anesthesia that is being administered for surgery.
 Antibiotics are another top culprit.

 For example, in an allergy to the anti-clotting medication heparin, the body forms antibodies that cause platelet levels to drop to dangerous levels.
 Other medications that can cause this type of reaction include the heart medication quinidine and the antibiotic vancomycin.

 Type III: In a type III response, your immune system creates antibodies against the medication and then you form antibody-antigen complexes that get deposited throughout the body.
 “Wherever they get deposited, you get symptoms,” explains Stukus.
 “In the skin you get a rash, in the blood vessels you get swelling and pain.”

-Type IV: While anaphylactic reactions come on in a cascade of symptoms, type IV reactions are more “smoldering” says Dr. Tim Mainardi, a faculty member at New York’s Weill Cornell Medical College and the consultant allergist for Memorial Sloan Kettering Hospital.
+Type IV: While anaphylactic reactions come on in a cascade of symptoms, type IV reactions are more “smoldering,” says Dr. Tim Mainardi, a faculty member at New York’s Weill Cornell Medical College and the consultant allergist for Memorial Sloan Kettering Hospital.
 In these types of reactions, which Mainardi says are the most common with drug allergies, the person usually gets a rash sometime into the course of the medication, and it can linger for a few days, even past the time when the patient has stopped taking the medication.

 “The vast majority of patients who have a type IV reaction have a very mild reaction,” says Mainardi.
 A fever or other feelings of being unwell may indicate this reaction is becoming more severe.
 In the more serious cases, organs such as the liver, kidneys and heart can be affected.
-The most severe form, called Stevens-Iohnson syndrome, has a high mortality rate.
+The most severe form, called Stevens-Johnson syndrome, has a high mortality rate.

 While it’s possible to be allergic to any type of medication, some are far more likely to cause reactions than others.

 Penicillin: Most people take at least one of the antibiotics in the penicillin family at some point in their lives.
 They are the go-to medications to treat infections such as strep throat and bacterial ear infections.
 Amoxicillin is the most commonly used penicillin antibiotic today, but if you are allergic to penicillin, you are allergic to all medications in that family.
 [See also: Are you sure you’re allergic to penicillin?]